AI-Data-Space/happymatrix-eco-assistant/README.md

 combined with Retrieval-Augmented Generation (RAG) to extract, analyze, and communicate information from unstructured ECO documents.

+### Why This Matters
+Engineering Change Orders are critical documents in product development that are often:
+- Time-consuming to analyze manually
+- Inconsistent in format and structure
+- Difficult to integrate into downstream systems

+This assistant demonstrates how GenAI can transform unstructured ECO documents into actionable insights and structured data, saving engineering teams valuable time and improving decision-making.

 ## Features

 - **Natural Language Q&A**: Query documents using plain language